 The award or cooperative agreement will be written, signed, awarded, and administered by the Grants Officer.
-The award agreement is the authorizing document and it will be provided to the recipient for review and signature by email.
-The recipient may only start incurring program expenses beginning on the start date shown on the grant award document signed by the Grants Officer.
+The award agreement is the authorizing document, and it will be provided to the recipient for review and counter-signature.
+The recipient may only start incurring project expenses beginning on the start date shown on the award document signed by the Grants Officer.